actorpus/SCPUAS/readme.md

 as anything that isn't directly assembly is encoded in comments, as of current the asm_to_scp.py script does NOT use this information.

+## Debug assembler
+One of the options (-P or --debug_output) will output a .debug file containing the scp assembly, the compiled instructions, and a breakdown of the compiled instructions. mostly useful for debugging the assembler. but could be useful for checking how custom instructions are compiled.

 ## Error messages (WIP)
 There is a mistake in examples/importing.scp, on line 9 the ADD instruction is missing the register argument.
 The error message for this is: